rage/programming-23/data/part-6/4-scope-of-variables.md

 </sample-output>

 The function `testing` assigns a value to the variable `x`, so Python interprets `x` to be a local variable instead of the global variable of the same name.
-The function attemts to access the variable before it is defined, so there is an error.
+The function attempts to access the variable before it is defined, so there is an error.

 If we wish to specify that we mean to change the global variable within a function, we will need the Python keyword `global`: